Johns Hopkins UniversityEST. 1876

 News & Announcements Archive

-Congratulations to Yun Fei Liu & Marina Bedny on their new publication!
+Yun Fei Liu & Marina Bedny published in Journal of Neuroscience

-Congratulations to Yun Fei Liu & Marina Bedny on their new publication!
+Yun Fei Liu & Marina Bedny published in Journal of Neuroscience

 Their new paper in the Journal of Neuroscience examines the brains of Hopkins novice computer programmers before and after taking a semester-long course in Python.
 You can check out their […]